Academic Honesty (RAQA)

 Helping others to plagiarize or cheat: Both parties are considered guilty of plagiarism.

 Downloading materials from the Internet and submitting it as your own: This is a form of plagiarism and can lead to failure or dismissal.
 At the graduate level, you are expected to know how to research numerous Internet sources and develop original thought and writing.
 Copying directly is a form of cheating.
+Using Artificial Intelligence for papers and assignements is considered a form of plagiarism.

 Cutting and pasting various documents from the Internet and combining them together in a document is not considered original work: it is considered a form of plagiarism and will be treated as such.